Representing Auto Accident Victims in New Jersey

 - Ignoring traffic signals, such as stop signs, one-way signs, or red lights

-Age can also be a factor in car accidents.
+Age can also be a factor in car crashes.
 Young drivers who are inexperienced may make more mistakes or be more impulsive than mature drivers.
 On the other hand, older drivers may have diminished reflexes, diminished vision or hearing, or other health conditions that make them a hazard on the road.

-Beyond all factors that can be moderated to reduce road risk, there are the totally unexpected, unpredictable causes that give accidents their name — a building facade that breaks and falls; an animal that runs into the street; a previously healthy driver who experiences a medical crisis.
+Beyond all factors that can be moderated to reduce road risk, there are the totally unexpected, unpredictable causes that give crashes their name — a building facade that breaks and falls; an animal that runs into the street; a previously healthy driver who experiences a medical crisis.
 When such unavoidable events occur, no one is to blame.

 No-fault insurance is designed to prevent unnecessary, costly litigation and to ensure that medical costs are paid promptly.
-Auto insurance in New Jersey or New York is known as “no-fault insurance” due to the fact that no matter who or what causes a car accident, your own insurance company is responsible for paying medical treatment fees for:
+Auto insurance in New Jersey or New York is known as “no-fault insurance” due to the fact that no matter who or what causes a car crash, your own insurance company is responsible for paying medical treatment fees for:

 - Doctor bills